Yu-HuanWu/WhoAreYu/README.md

 ## My name is Yu-Huan Wu, but you can call me Yu Huan Wu.

 I am a software engineer in the San Francisco Bay Area.
-At one point in my life, I taught sciences to future scientists, doctors, and engineers.
+At one point in my life, I taught various sciences to future scientists, doctors, and engineers.

 I think my projects are pretty neat, although some of them aren't live anymore.
 Check them out: